QunaSys/quri-parts/packages/tensornetwork/README.md

 QURI Parts TensorNetwork is a support library for using TensorNetwork with QURI Parts.

-This library uses Google's [TensorNetwork](https://tensornetwork.readthedocs.io/en/latest/) package as a computational backend.
+This library uses the [TensorNetwork-NG](https://github.com/refraction-ray/TensorNetwork-NG) package as a computational backend (based on the original Tensornetwork package by Google which is no longer maintained).

 ## Documentation